WashUMusculoskeletalCore/Washington-University-Musculoskeletal-Image-Analyses/README.md

 **Analyzing Data**
 - Volume Render
 > This analysis is currently broken, as The Mathworks broke their own built-in volume visualziation algorithm.
 It may be fixed in future MATLAB updates.

 - Cortical
 > Performs a standard cortical bone analysis

 > Inputs - A mask which covers the tissue considered to be cortical bone (NOT including medullary area), a lower (and upper) threshold set, and the background image cropped to only slices containing mask.

+> Outputs - writes line to a text file in the folder containing the DICOM files loaded.

+- Cancellous
+> Performs a standard cancellous bone analysis

+> Inputs - A mask covering the full medullary volume (not the outer shell), lower and upper threshold, and background image cropped to only slices containing mask.

+> Outputs - writes line to a text file in the folder containing the DICOM files loaded.